RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 I was, at best, a thoroughly mediocre math student in school until my senior year of high school, when I had a teacher for Calculus (hi, Mrs. Allen) who stopped trying to cram things into my head and instead showed me the basics -- and then backed off, and let me work things out on my own (with support if I got stuck).
 Basically, this is how I teach today.

-After a two-year gig as a Psychology major in college, I changed my major to math after a late-night dare from my roommate (long story) and, to my great surprise, I fell in love with the subject.
+After a two-year excursion as a Psychology major in college, I changed my major to math after a late-night dare from my roommate (long story, there were substances involved) and, to my great surprise, I fell in love with the subject.
 I ended up getting a Ph.D. working in an obscure area at the intersection of abstract algebra and geometry, and I also discovered I loved teaching math to college students.
 So I went on to spend 14 years teaching in [small liberal arts colleges](http://franklincollege.edu) before coming to GVSU in 2011.

-Now, I teach computer scientists and engineers how to think like mathematicians, I do research on how to make college teaching better, and I have an appointment as Senior Faculty Fellow for Learning Futures, in which I coordinate research and development projects to make your learning experience better here.
+Now, I teach computer scientists and engineers how to think like mathematicians; I do research on how to make college teaching better; and I have an appointment as "Senior Faculty Fellow for Learning Futures", in which I coordinate research and development projects to make your learning experience better here.
 When nobody is looking, I'm working on my data science skills including learning the languages R and Julia.

 I live in Allendale with my family, consisting of a wife and three kids, although two of those kids are currently elsewhere (one is a high school exchange student in Australia this year, the other has a job and an apartment).
-I'm an avid bass guitar player, currently playing in the Grand Rapids and Muskegon areas with two cover bands.
+I'm an avid bass guitar player, currently playing in the Grand Rapids and Muskegon areas with the cover bands [Taproom Fix](https://www.facebook.com/TaproomFixBand/) and Elleven.
 I also love the outdoors and get out to run, bicycle, or hike when I can.
 You can read more about what I'm thinking and doing at my website, [rtalbert.org](https://rtalbert.org), or at my "other blog" [Grading for Growth](https://gradingforgrowth.com) about alternative grading practices which I co-author with my GVSU colleague Prof. David Clark.
 I'm also on Twitter at [@RobertTalbert](http://twitter.com/RobertTalbert) and on [LinkedIn](https://www.linkedin.com/in/roberttalbert/).
 I will accept any connection request on LinkedIn from a student!

 ## Appendix A: Learning Targets

-The Learning Targets labeled with a star ⭐ are the CORE Learning Targets.
+The Learning Targets labeled **CORE** are the CORE Learning Targets.
+(Those are Learning Targets 2, 3, 6, 7, 8, 9, 12, and 13.)

 1. I can convert a positive integer from base 10 to base 2, 8, and 16 and vice versa and represent a negative integer in base 2 using two's complement notation.
-2. ⭐ I can add, subtract, multiply, and divide positive integers in base 2.
+2. (**CORE**) I can add, subtract, multiply, and divide positive integers in base 2.
-3. ⭐ I can identify the hypothesis and conclusion of a conditional statement and state its converse, contrapositive, inverse, and negation.
+3. (**CORE**) I can identify the hypothesis and conclusion of a conditional statement and state its converse, contrapositive, inverse, and negation.
 4. I can construct truth tables for propositions involving two or three atomic propositions and use truth tables to determine if two propositions are logically equivalent.
 5. I can determine the truth value of a predicate at a specific input, the truth value of a quantified predicate, and the negation of a quantified predicate.
-6. ⭐ I can determine elements of a recursively-defined sequence using a recurrence relation and derive a recurrence relation for a recursively-defined sequence.
+6. (**CORE**) I can determine elements of a recursively-defined sequence using a recurrence relation and derive a recurrence relation for a recursively-defined sequence.
-7. ⭐ Given a statement to prove using mathematical induction, I can state the framework of a proof.
+7. (**CORE**) Given a statement to prove using mathematical induction, I can state the framework of a proof.
 (Identify the predicate, identify and prove the base case, state the inductive hypothesis, and state what needs to be proven in the inductive step)
-8. ⭐ I can convert a set given in roster notation to set-builder notation and vice versa; and determine if an object is an element of the set.
+8. (**CORE**) I can convert a set given in roster notation to set-builder notation and vice versa; and determine if an object is an element of the set.
-9. ⭐ I can find the intersection, union, difference, symmetric difference, power set, cardinality, cartesian product, and complement of sets.
+9. (**CORE**) I can find the intersection, union, difference, symmetric difference, power set, cardinality, cartesian product, and complement of sets.
 10. I can determine if a mapping is a function; identify the domain, range, and codomain of a function; and determine the image of a specific input in one function or a composition of functions.
 11. I can determine if a function is injective, surjective, or bijective.
-12. ⭐ I can apply the Additive and Multiplicative Principles and the Principle of Inclusion/Exclusion to formulate and solve basic combinatorics problems.
+12. (**CORE**) I can apply the Additive and Multiplicative Principles and the Principle of Inclusion/Exclusion to formulate and solve basic combinatorics problems.
-13. ⭐ I can compute factorials and binomial coefficients, and apply the these concepts to solve basic combinatorics problems. (permutations, selections, distributions)
+13. (**CORE**) I can compute factorials and binomial coefficients, and apply the these concepts to solve basic combinatorics problems. (permutations, selections, distributions)
 14. I can determine if a sequence of numbers is arithmetic or geometric and derive both closed-form and recursive formulas for them.
 15. I can use the characteristic root method to find a closed-form solution for a first- or second-order linear homogeneous recurrence relation.